mmaldo/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-17](figure/unnamed-chunk-17.png)

-Here we just extract our imputed data frame and add back in our time column.
+Here we just extract our imputed data frame and add back in our original date column.

 ```r
 imputedData = complete(imp)